AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/annihilation_plane.md

 </GameScene>

-Again, it filters *by the item drops* so, for example, if you want to filter breaking of <ItemLink id="minecraft:amethyst_cluster" />s, you need a plane enchanted with silk touch, otherwise every previous growth stage drops nothing and so the plane will break them no matter what, as the network can always store "nothing".
+Again, it filters *by the item drops* so, for example, if you want to filter breaking of <ItemLink id="minecraft:amethyst_cluster" />s, you need a plane enchanted with Silk Touch, otherwise every previous growth stage drops nothing and so the plane will break them no matter what, as the network can always store "nothing".

 ## Recipe